dalejandri/MechaCar_Statistical_Analysis/README.md

 Perform t-tests to determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 pounds per square inch.

-t-tests display the significance level to determine wheter we can or cannot we reject the null hypothesis, in this case that the suspension coil mean equals 1500 PSI for the manufacturing lots as a whole and/or individually
+t-tests display the significance level to determine wheter we can or cannot we reject the null hypothesis, in this case that the suspension coil mean equals 1500 PSI for the manufacturing lots as a whole and/or individually.

 <p align="center"><img class="centerImage" src="https://github.com/dalejandri/MechaCar_Statistical_Analysis/blob/main/Resources/6.PNG" /></p>
 <p align="center">P-Value for all lots is 0.06 which is above our significance level of 0.05 - Do not reject null hypothesis</p>